 Along with the mementos and different items in the museum are the ghosts of two children often seen playing outside.
 The children are believed to be related to Dufilho as two of his children passed away in the building.
 Additional activity includes books being thrown, display items moving on their own, and alarms going off.
 All of these activities are said to be caused by the spirit of Dr. Dupas.

 3. LaLaurie Mansion

-When checking out the haunted places in New Orleans one cannot forget to check out the LaLaurie Mansion.
+When checking out the haunted locations in New Orleans one cannot forget to check out the LaLaurie Mansion.
 There are many mysterious stories attached to the mansion built back in 1832 for Dr. Leonard Louise LaLaurie and his wife Delphine LaLaurie.
 The most horrifying story attached to the mansion is related to the kitchen fire and the subsequent discovery of a torture room.
 It was no secret that the LaLaurie’s owned a number of slaves.
 What no one knew until after the fire was that the LaLaurie’s had a room where they tortured some of those slaves.
 Some of the stories state the slaves were malnourished and chained to the walls while other stories claim that dismembered body parts were found in the room.
 People who have had the opportunity to visit the mansion’s interior state you can hear eerie sounds, and what sounds like slaves at work in the mansion.
 Additional stories state whether inside the mansion or outside sometimes it is possible to see the ghosts of the slaves that worked, were tortured, and died at the mansion.

 2. Muriel's Séance Lounge